 A door opened in the tight Collective citadel, and two men bearing their own weapons stepped forward.
 One wielded an antique sword, glistening in the fading sunlight, while the man behind him carried one of the few remaining shotguns.

 “Hurry, it’s not much further!” the lead man yelled, brandishing his sword.
 The light glinted, focusing the attention of the undead, again causing a momentary hesitation.
 Phillip hacked off an arm while Taylor stabbed another in the face, while shoving a third away with his open gloved hand.

 Between the various distractions, the two men broke free and ran even harder, their breaths as labored as their two dead mounts had been.
 As they neared the two men awaiting them, the one blasted another zombie with a partial load of buckshot—all they could afford to use.
-The blast—one final distraction—bought Phillip and Taylor their freedom as the two ran passed the men into the safety of the Collective’s refuge.
+The blast—one final distraction—bought Phillip and Taylor their freedom as the two ran past the men into the safety of the Collective’s refuge.
 The guardians backed in, shutting and locking the metal-encased door with a heavy, heartening click.
 They were safe—for now!